The Problem with Classroom Intruder Locks and Barricade Devices

 University Locksmith Services

-As we said in the opening, when it comes to the safety of hundreds of children, you can never be too careful.
-And while knowing what to do in the heat of the moment is crucial, it’s often preventative action that’s the biggest key.
-Our professionals at Great Valley Lockshop are experienced, professional locksmiths capable of quickly, affordably and correctly installing advanced security measures in school buildings to give students, school staff and parents that extra oomph of protection to thwart would-be intruders and deliver increased peace of mind.
-For more information on Great Valley Lockshop’s security systems, or to have your school building analyzed, contact the company today by calling (610) 644-5334 or get a free quote online!
+When it comes to the safety of hundreds of children, you can never be too careful.
+And preventative action is key.
+The professionals at Great Valley Lockshop have years of experience quickly, affordably, and correctly installing advanced security measures in school buildings.
+For more information on GV Lock’s campus solution or for a security evaluation and consultation, contact us by calling 610-644-5334 or get a free quote online.